alessap/git_bash_windows_powerline/README.md

 # Git bash for windows powerline theme
-### Forked from desire/git_bash_windwos_powerline
+### Forked from diesire/git_bash_windwos_powerline

-Light & simple powerline theme for Git bash for windows (Thanks to desire for his git_bash_windows_powerline)
+Light & simple powerline theme for Git bash for windows (Thanks to diesire for his git_bash_windows_powerline)

-This is my personalization of desire's powerline for windows.
+This is my personalization of diesire's powerline for windows.

 ...screenshot coming later...

 ## Install:

-As desire recomends:
+As diesire recomends:

 ```bash
 cd $HOME